vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/ImageDecimation.md

 - $H_{lowpass\_filter}(f)$ is the fourier transform of the anti-aliasing filter
 - $\mathcal{F}^{-1}$ denotes the inverse Fourier transform.

+<div style="margin-top: 4mm;"></div>
+Computationally, the first stage entails convolving the input-image with a filter that corresponds to that of an anti-aliasing filter.
+From the previous examples, which I hope you read, we know that convolution is a collaborative process.
+By which we mean that to produce the output at a particular index, we need multiple threads doing an element-wise multiplication followed by accumulation.
+Thus, this calls for the use of shared-memory.
+Note that since the kernel-matrix remains constant and is of a small size, using constant memory to store its values (which consequently results in high cache-hits when performing the operation) will increase the performance of this code.
+But for the sake of simplicity and acknowledging the fact that this book is written to introduce rather than show-off, we'll set aside the use of constant memory for now.
+But note that in these kind of contexts, its highly encouraged to use constant memory.

+<div style="margin-top: 4mm;"></div>
 Decimation is used in various contexts such as video processing, where reducing the resolution of frames lowers the bandwidth needed for streaming, and in remote sensing, where it manages the vast data collected by satellite sensors for quicker analysis.
 In machine learning, particularly in image preprocessing for training models, decimation reduces the input image size, thereby speeding up the training process by lowering computational overhead while preserving essential features for recognition tasks.